Highpoint2000/TEFLoggerApp/README.md

 - ID Changer has been replaced by URDS Validator.
 This allows log files to be verified, modified, and deleted, as well as for comments to be added and edited.

+You can find a detailed guide for the validator here: https://highpoint.fmdx.org/manuals/urds-log-validator-Documentation.html

 ## Installation notes:

 1. Install the newest TEF Firmware from [here](https://github.com/PE5PVB/TEF6686_ESP32/releases) or install the [FMDX Connector](https://github.com/Highpoint2000/FMDXConnector)